‘Trump Is A Paranoid, Psychopathic Narcissist,’ Yet Another Expert Warns [Video]

 Malignant narcissism is a non-official mental health diagnosis that is a mixture of narcissism, paranoia, anti-social personality disorder and sadism.

 He responded on MSNBC to the question whether he was breaking the ethical code of his profession by diagnosing Trump without having interviewed him.
-He insisted that Trump’s case was exceptional and that it would be unethical for mental health professionals who recognize the symptoms of mental ill-health from having observed Trump’s behaviour in public not to speak out and warn the public.
+He insisted that Trump’s case was exceptional and that it would be unethical for mental health professionals who recognize the symptoms of mental ill-health from having observed Trump’s behavior in public not to speak out and warn the public.

 There is ample evidence that Trump is mentally ill, according to Gartner.
 Mental health experts have a responsibility to point out the fact; they have a “duty to warn that is more important than any other ethical consideration,” he argued.

-“We have tons of information about his behavior, his words… we have so much information that it is screamingly obvious that he meets these diagnostic criteria [for malignant narcissism].”
+“We have tons of information about his behavior, his words… we have so much information that it is screamingly obvious that he meets these diagnostic criteria [for malignant narcissism].

 “I would argue that those mental health professionals who don’t speak up are being unethical.”